-Coastal conservations as reachout in conjunction with coastal waters forecasts for example, will give you some idea of what lies ahead or inshore of you.
-But please remember that these observing sites can be markedly affected by local effects, such as the lopography around the site and the elevation of the site and most of the time will not be representative of conditions further of shore.
+Coastal observations as read out in conjunction with coastal waters forecasts, for example, will give you some idea of what lies ahead or inshore of you.
+But please remember that these observing sites can be markedly affected by local effects, such as the topography around the site and the elevation of the site and most of the time will not be representative of conditions further offshore.